GSanmi1/gsanmi1.github.io/_posts/2025-12-12-ControlFlow.md

     000000014000101B 48 8B 0C 01          mov         rcx,qword ptr [rcx+rax]
     ```

-	Note that, is a convoluted way to introduce the word size (in x64, which is the size of a pointer) into RAX and then add it to the argv pointer, the result is in terms of pointer arithmetics, argv + 1 or argv[1] being stored in RCX
+	Note that, is a convoluted way to introduce the word size (in x64, which is the size of a pointer) into RAX and then add it to the argv pointer, the result is in terms of pointer arithmetics, argv + 1 or argv[1] being stored in RCX.

 <br>